Managing and Using MariaDB Databases in ServBay

 conditions, or ORDER BY

-clauses can significantly boost query performance.
+statements can significantly boost query speed.

 sql